microsoft/vcpkg-docs/vcpkg/maintainers/handling-usage-files.md

 ### Content format

 Provide clear instructions on how to use the package.
 The content should be concise, well-structured, and emphasize the minimum build system integration required to use the library.
+Usage is intended to be useful to all downstream customers of a library, not a subset of those users.

 Be clear and concise about how to utilize the package effectively.
 Avoid overwhelming users with code snippets, command-line instructions, or configuration details.
 Instead, use the [`"documentation"` property in the port's `vcpkg.json` file](../users/manifests.md) so users can learn more about your library.